Suryanelli rape case: Dharmarajan's arrest

 After the Supreme Court order, a new warrant was issued for Dharmarajan.
 On 15 February 2013, the Kerala Police found Dharmarajan in Sagara, Karnataka.
 The police found him drunk and walking on the streets.
 On 16 February 2013, he was presented at a Kottayam court.
 He was ordered to serve rest of his sentence and sent to Thiruvananthapuram prison.

 Around 9 February 2013, TV channel Indiavision broadcast an interview of former judge R. Basant, who was part of the two-member bench that acquitted most of the accused in 2005.
 The video recorded with a hidden camera showed Basant defending his judgement he said, "There was ample evidence to show the girl was used for child prostitution, which is not rape."
 He also said, "I am not blaming her.
 The girl is not normal, she is deviant.
 All these are there in the judgment."
 He repeatedly asked the interviewer to read the judgement to understand why he and judge Gafoor (by then deceased) had acquitted them.
 The statements made in the interview were vocally condemned by women's organisations.
 Basant later did not deny that the interview had taken place, but said the interviewer had come for a discussion and he was not aware that the interviewer was carrying a hidden camera.

 On 17 February 2015, K. Sudhakaran, an INC leader, said that people knowing the history of the girl's case would know that she had several chances to escape but she stayed back.
 He also said that she moved around "as a prostitute, making money and accepting gifts".
 He added later that prostitution is different from rape.
 The statement attracted strong criticism from political parties and women's groups.

 On 29 May 2013, Dharmarajan retracted his previous statement claiming Kurien's involvement.
 He said that he had never met him and had only seen him on the news.
 He also said that he did not own a car back then.

 Kerala High Court verdict

 On 4 April 2014, a Kerala High Court bench, comprising Justice K. T. Sankaran and M. L. Joseph Francis, upheld the lower court's sentence, for the prime accused Dharmarajan, of life imprisonment.
-It also rejected an appeal that the victim was a deviant and did not try to escape.
+It also rejected an appeal that the victim was a deviant and did not try to escape, instead, observing that there was clear evidence of prolonged rape and abuse over approximately 40 days.
 The bench also acquitted seven of the accused.
 The remaining accused were given sentences ranging from 13 years imprisonment to fine, with 3 months of rigorous imprisonment in case of default.
 By then, five of the 35 accused had died.
 In May 2014, arrest warrants were issued for 23 accused who had failed to surrender before the court.